Bit-Quill/aws-mysql-jdbc/src/demo/java/demo/customplugins/README.md

     // NodeMonitoringConnectionPlugin is a built-in plugin with the Enhanced Instance
     // Monitoring feature.
-    final String nodeMonitoringPlugin =
+    // TODO: add link to Enhanced Instance Monitoring on README. final String nodeMonitoringPlugin =
         NodeMonitoringConnectionPluginFactory.class.getName();

     // To use custom connection plugins, set the connectionPluginFactories to a
-    // comm-separated string containing the fully-qualified class names of custom plugin
+    // comma-separated string containing the fully-qualified class names of custom plugin
     // factories to use.
     properties.setProperty(
         "connectionPluginFactories",